shakes76/PatternAnalysis-2023/recognition/README.md

 It includes:
 * Patient level data split
-* Graph to visualize normalization
+* Graph to visualize normalization and calculating estimates of the data
+* Calculating classification metrics
+* Custom Augmentation

 ### predict.py